Showing all 6 results

 Coffee was first planted in New Guinea in 1927 using seedlings from the Blue Mountain in Jamaica.
 The seedlings flourished in the high altitude & rich soil producing a wonderful complexity that has surpassed everyone's expectations.
 It is fabulous and fascinating with hints of fruit.
 Clean flavor and full body.
 No disappointment here.

 Our Peru coffee is a low acid dark roast boasting a bold profile of baker's chocolate and almond notes.
+We highly recommend our Peru as espresso.
 This import is from the Cautivo co-op, Peru.